-The supernatant from MSCs stimulated by INF-γ and IL-1β can increase the expression of arginine, IDO and nitric oxide synthase (iNOS) in macrophages, which lead to the transformation of macrophages by M1 to M2 type.
-MSCs also secrete an abundant of chemokines (SDF-1α, MCP-1 and MCP-2), which can attract monocytes, macrophage, lymphocytes and dendritic cells, etc., and then these cells are recruited to sites of injury and inflammation by chemotaxis, which participate in the repair of injury of the tissue[46].
-A study reported that the mature chondrocytes and secretion of cytokines can promote the differentiation of MSCs into chondrocytes.
-In the meantime, cytokines secreted by MSCs can also promote the proliferation of chondrocytes and the synthesis of ECM matrix, which can repair the damaged bone and cartilage[47,48].
-It has been reported that cytokines secreted MSCs can target with synovial membrane and chondrocytes, which can regulate anabolic and catabolic factors, as well as to induce the molecules expression of anti-inflammatory and chondrogenic[49].
-However, in recent years, most studies have suggested that MSCs primarily regulate local inflammation, apoptosis and proliferation of cells through paracrine mechanism, rather than directly differentiating into chondrocytes to participate in tissue repair (Figure 1).
-Barry and Murphy thought that endogenous MSCs contribute to maintenance of healthy tissues by acting as reservoirs of repair cells or as immunomodulatory sentinels to reduce inflammation, but also, paracrine signaling by MSCs might be more important than differentiation in stimulating repair responses[50].
+The supernatant from MSCs stimulated by INF-γ and IL-1β can increase the expression of arginine, IDO and nitric oxide synthase (iNOS) in macrophages, which lead to the transformation of macrophages from M1 to M2 types.
+MSCs also secrete an abundant of chemokines (SDF-1α, MCP-1 and MCP-2), which can attract monocytes, macrophages, lymphocytes and dendritic cells, etc, and then these cells are recruited to sites of injury and inflammation by chemotaxis, which participate in the repair of tissue injury[46].
+A study reported that mature chondrocytes and the secretion of cytokines can promote the differentiation of MSCs into chondrocytes.
+In the meantime, cytokines secreted by MSCs can also promote the proliferation of chondrocytes and the synthesis of an ECM matrix, which can repair damaged bone and cartilage[47,48].
+It has been reported that cytokines secreted by MSCs can target synovial membranes and chondrocytes, which can regulate anabolic and catabolic factors, as well as induce the expression of anti-inflammatory and chondrogenic molecules[49].
+However, in recent years, most studies have suggested that MSCs primarily regulate local inflammation, apoptosis and proliferation of cells through paracrine mechanisms, rather than directly differentiating into chondrocytes to participate in tissue repair (Figure 1).
+Barry and Murphy thought that endogenous MSCs contribute to the maintenance of healthy tissues by acting as reservoirs for cell repair or as immunomodulatory sentinels to reduce inflammation, but also, paracrine signaling by MSCs might be more important than differentiation in stimulating repair responses[50].
 In other words, MSCs are not specifically designed to replace damaged and lost cartilage, but rather coordinate and enhance this repair response.

 CLINICAL TRIALS OF MSC-BASED THERAPY IN OA DISEASE

-Local intra-articular injection MSCs and mixed injection
+Local intra-articular injection of MSCs and mixed injections

-Mixed injection means that the implantation of MSCs combined with growth factor, cytokines and scaffolds in order to the improvement of efficacy.
-The commonly used support scaffolds are polymer scaffolds such as HA, fibrin gel and nutrient-rich liquid such as serum platelet rich plasma (PRP).
-Among them, there are many studies on the treatment of OA by injecting MSCs/PRP suspension into the articular cavity.
+Mixed injections means that MSCs are combined with growth factors, cytokines and scaffolds in order to improve efficacy.
+The commonly used support scaffolds are polymer scaffolds such as HA, fibrin gel, and nutrient-rich liquid such as serum platelet rich plasma (PRP).
+Among them, there are many studies on the treatment of OA by injecting MSCs/PRP suspensions into the articular cavity.
 Details of the case report of MSCs combined with PRP in the treatment of OA are shown in Table 2.
 It is generally known that PRP is an autologous tissue, rich in chondrogenic growth factors (e.g., TGF-β and platelet-derived growth factor).
 It can serve as a source of tissue for the treatment of damaged cartilage[51].
-PRP composite scaffolds have high osteogenic induction activity, capable of promoting the healing of bone.
-The combination of PRP with MSCs (adipose MSCs: AD-MSCs/vascular stroma of adipose tissue: SVF) for treating knee OA, which can create a well microenvironment for MSCs growth (promote the supplying of blood, reduce the responding of local inflammatory), and promote the synthesis of cartilage matrix, and also improve the therapeutic effect of MSCs in knee arthritis[52-54].
+PRP composite scaffolds have high osteogenic induction activity, and are capable of promoting bone healing.
+The combination of PRP with MSCs (adipose MSCs: AD-MSCs/vascular stroma of adipose tissue: SVF) is used for treating knee OA, which can create a suitable microenvironment for MSC growth (promote the supplying of blood, reduce the responding of local inflammatory), promote the synthesis of cartilage matrix, and also improve the therapeutic effect of MSCs in knee arthritis[52-54].
 The problem of PRP still lies in its preparation and the variability of the synthesis number of bioactive factors it expresses.
-Some growth factors secreted in PRP (e.g., vascular endothelial growth factor) may have adverse effects on both joint and MSCs[51,52].
+Some growth factors secreted in PRP (e.g., vascular endothelial growth factor) may have adverse effects on both joints and MSCs[51,52].

 Clinical trials using MSCs for OA disease